MSDA-LifeCycleAgents/mlaf-arduino/README.md

 3. This notice may not be removed or altered from any source distribution.
 ```

+## Known Issues / Todo
+At the end of the project, there were still some open issues: #23 and #20.
+There might be a memory leak related to the sensor agent.

 ## License
 This project is licensed under the LGPL v2.1.
 See `LICENSE` for more details and the disclaimer.